valigatotuS/Advanced-Webapp/README.md

 2. Install docker
 3. Build image
 ```
-sudo docker build -t lamp-webapp:v0 .
+sudo docker build -t lamp-webapp:v1 .
 ```
 4. Run container
 ```
-sudo docker run --name lampController -it --rm --network=host lamp-webapp:v0
+sudo docker run --name lampController -it --rm --network=host lamp-webapp:v1
 ```
-5. Control the lamps (be sure to be connected with openvpn before /!\ )
+5. Control the lamps (be sure to be connected with openvpn to the network before /!\ )

 ## Credits